growdigital/forestgarden.wales/content/blog/gardening-with-urgency-purpose.md

 imageCap: Crataegus monogyna (Hawthorn) blossom, a valuable and resilient forest garden crop.
 draft: true
 ---

+“We have 12 years to limit climate change catastrophe”—Garden like your lives depend on it!

+description - urgency, get sustainable & productive gardens established, put infrastructure in place, will repay in the future. purpose -- a reason, productive, new audience

 I am not a natural born gardener.
 I’ve come to it late, provoked by the threat of climate change and tantalised by the prospect of a productive, low maintenance, wildlife friendly forest garden.
 As the saying goes, “There are many ways into a garden” and now I am enamoured of the sheer delight and wonder of this diversity of life, a diversity _that I help create_.
 Oh, and the scientific nomenclature of _all those plants_ has piqued my completist collector impulses and web designer nerdiness.